sdvdxl/influxdb.com/content/docs/v0.9/concepts/glossary.md

 Related entries: [database](../concepts/glossary.html#database), [field key](../concepts/glossary.html#field-key), [measurement](../concepts/glossary.html#measurement), [retention policy](../concepts/glossary.html#retention-policy-rp), [tag key](../concepts/glossary.html#tag-key), [user](../concepts/glossary.html#user)

 ## measurement
-The part of InfluxDB's structure that identifies the unit of the data that are stored in the associated fields.
+The part of InfluxDB's structure that describes the data stored in the associated fields.
 Measurements are strings.

 Related entries: [field](../concepts/glossary.html#field), [series](../concepts/glossary.html#series)

 ## node
-A logical concept in the cluster setup.
-A single nodes belongs to a server.
+An independent `influxd` process.

 Related entries: [cluster](../concepts/glossary.html#cluster), [server](../concepts/glossary.html#server)

 ## point
-The part of InfluxDB's data structure that consists of the field set in the same series with the same timestamp.
+The part of InfluxDB's data structure that consists of a single collection of fields in a series.
+Each point is uniquely identified by its series and timestamp.

-You cannot store more than one point in the same series with the same timestamp.
-InfluxDB silently overwrites the old field set with the new field set when you write a new field set to the same series with the same timestamp.
+You cannot store more than one point with the same timestamp in the same series.
+Instead, when you write a new point to the same series with the same timestamp as an existing point in that series, InfluxDB silently overwrites the old field set with the new field set.

 Related entries: [field set](../concepts/glossary.html#field-set), [series](../concepts/glossary.html#series), [timestamp](../concepts/glossary.html#timestamp)

 ## query
-An operation that interacts with data in InfluxDB.
+An operation that retrieves data from InfluxDB.
 See [Data Exploration](../query_language/data_exploration.html), [Schema Exploration](../query_language/schema_exploration.html), [Database Management](../query_language/database_management.html).

 ## replication factor
 The attribute of the retention policy that determines how many copies of the data are stored in the cluster.
 InfluxDB replicates data across `N` data nodes, where `N` is the replication factor.

 To maintain data availability for queries, the replication factor should be less than or equal to the number of data nodes in the cluster:

-* Data are available when the replication factor is greater than the number of *unavailable* data nodes.
+* Data are fully available when the replication factor is greater than the number of *unavailable* data nodes.
 * Data may be unavailable when the replication factor is less than the number of *unavailable* data nodes.

 Note that there are no query performance benefits from replication.
 Replication is for ensuring data availability when a data node or nodes are unavailable.
 See [Database Management](../query_language/database_management.html#create-retention-policies-with-create-retention-policy) for how to set the replication factor.